Find Affordable College Courses

 63 Yearly Graduations

 The 6th most popular school in the country for health services administration majors who are seeking their master's degree is Rutgers University - New Brunswick.
 Each year, around 50,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-For the 2020-2021 academic year, 63 master's degrees were handed out to health services administration majors at Rutgers New Brunswick.
-Around 63% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+The average in-state tuition for full-time undergraduates is $13,674 per year, while in-state graduate students, on average, pay $19,824 per year.
+During the most recent year for which we have data, 63 people received their master's degree in health services administration from Rutgers New Brunswick.
+Of these students, 79% were women and 64% were members of underrepresented racial-ethnic groups.

 #8